Iris bostrensis: Conservation

 In 1997, it was assessed and classed as rare within Syria, due to habitat destruction.
 On 5 February 2016, it was re-assessed and classed as Endangered due to the threats of agricultural development, overgrazing by cattle/livestock of local and nomadic communities.
-It may also be threatened by the effects of the Syria civil war.
+It may also be threatened by the effects of the Syrian civil war.

 It is grown for conservation within the Royal Botanical Garden of Jordan.

 Cultivation

 It is considered as a fragile, or delicate plant, it needs to be protected from direct rain or garden watering regimens.